choria-io/tinyhiera/README.md

 # Choria Hierarchical Data Resolver

+> [!info] Note
+> This project is now archived, it has been consumed into the [Choria Configuration Manager](https://choria-io.github.io/ccm/) project that realises many of the goals set out below

 Choria Hierarchical Data Resolver (aka `tinyhiera`) is a small data resolver inspired by Hiera.
 It evaluates a YAML or JSON document alongside a set of facts to produce a final data map.
 The resolver supports `first` and `deep` merge strategies and relies on simple string interpolation for hierarchy entries.

 It is optimized for single files that hold the hierarchy and data rather than the multi-file approach common in Hiera.